Federal law on municipal gun bans could take precedence over Alberta bill, expert says | CBC News

 "Our system of constitutional law says that in those cases of conflict, the federal law will prevail," Eric Adams, a professor at the University of Alberta's Faculty of Law, said in an interview with CBC News on Tuesday.

 Adams said the division of powers between the federal and provincial governments is set in the constitution.
 Usually the province has power over municipalities.
-But on the issue of firearms, the question is complicated, he said.
+But on the issue of firearms, he said the question is complicated.

 "Is that valid for a province to deny the ability of the municipality to do that thing that the federal government or the Parliament of Canada specifically authorizes?" he asked.